-Candidates for degrees must make written application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.
+Candidates for degrees must complete an online application for graduation in the Registrar's Office during the first two weeks of the semester in which they plan to graduate.

 TESTING

 To ensure the academic integrity of the online programs, all online courses will have at least one proctored exam or assessment.